Update: The Restaurant Pho Keene Won!

 Pho Keene Great has their sign — with their full name spelled out in all its glory.
 It’s a few yards from, and slightly higher than, the City Hall sign.
 The restaurant leases its space from the city of Keene, N.H., in the same building that houses city offices.

 “The sign was reviewed for color, size, all of the things we typically review for the zoning department,” said City Manager Elizabeth Dragon, admitting “it complies with all of the regulations.”
 She even went so far as to agree the restaurant’s name and logo do not violate city code, and “I’m excited to see what they might bring.”
-Considering they might have brought a lawsuit, this is a nice resolution.
+Considering they might have brought a lawsuit, which they almost certainly would have won, this is a nice resolution.

 The restaurant did have to change out the garish green, which is now only used as an accent.
 Otherwise the sign would considered too bright, and the city code prohibits “fluorescent signs,” which are defined as signs that reflect too much light.
 PKG owner Isabelle Jolie decided on a stylish black motif, which happens to go very well with the T-shirt they’ve offered all along, which has been selling like mad thanks to the controversy.